 3. 3DES Symmetric Encryption

-When DES suffered several drawbacks, Triple Data Encryption Algorithm, commonly known as 3DES, was developed to replace it.
+When DES suffered several drawbacks, the Triple Data Encryption Algorithm, commonly known as 3DES, was developed to replace it.
 Its name is derived from the fact that it uses DES three times to encrypt information.
 The tripling of the encryption steps makes the technology less susceptible to cracking than the DES method.

 Triple Data Encryption was adopted and gained prominence in the 1990s.
 It was, however, not the final replacement for DES.
 Discovered by Karthikeyan Bhargavan and Gaetan Laurent, 3DES gained its essence mainly in the financial industries – payment systems and technologies.